agneum/database-lab-tutorial/database-lab-tutorial/step3.md

 Here, we put the current data and time to `DATA_STATE_AT`, which is stored in ZFS snapshot meta data.

-In a real-life scenario, this timestamp needs to correspond to a moment in time that represents the latest state of the database.
+This timestamp needs to correspond to a moment in time that represents the latest state of the database.

 > In a real-life case, you may need to promote your Postgres database when preparing a snapshot if it was in a "replica" state.
 >